pulimeng/Biology-Network-Reduction/PPI/README.md

     Following files are required for the reduction procedure:
     - `master_edge_table.csv` -- ORIGINAL STRING PPI network.
 Preprocessed as aforementioned yet UNREDUCED.
 Provided.
     - `node_table.csv` -- The ORIGINAL node table with the format as aforementioned.
-Contains many features.
+Contains many features. **User need to configure this file**
     - `bpo_groups.csv` -- Biological process groups for each protein in the graph.
 Provided.
     - `kinases.lst` -- A list of kinases in the graph.
 Provided.